El Amor (Tito El Bambino song)

 "El Amor" (English: "Love") is a song by Puerto Rican singer Tito El Bambino.
-It was composed by Tito and Joan Ortiz and released on February 9, 2009, as the second single from his third studio album, El Patrón (2009).
+It was written by Tito and Joan Ortiz and released on February 9, 2009, as the second single from his third studio album, El Patrón (2009).
 The song blends the sounds of Latin pop with cumbia and merengue.
 A regional Mexican and a salsa version were recorded and included on the special edition of the album.

 The song became a huge success in the United States reaching number one on both the Billboard Top Latin Songs chart and Billboard Tropical Songs chart.
-It also charted in Brasil and Venezuela.
+It also charted in Brazil and Venezuela.
 It also received several awards and nominations at various award shows between 2009 and 2010.

 Recording and composition

 "El Amor" was written by Tito and Joan Ortiz, produced by Nérol, and arranged by Roberto Cora.
 Lyrically, the song speaks about the appreciation of love even if it blinds a person.
 Musically, the song combines the sounds of Latin pop and cumbia.
 In addition to the original track, Tito re-recorded the song with Jenni Rivera, La India, and Yolandita Monge separately.
 For his recording with La India, the song was recorded in salsa.
 Tito's duets with India and Rivera were included on the special edition of the album, El Patrón: La Victoría.